Isaacpenaforte/Agenda-Java/README.md

 ## Usage

 First, it is recommended to creat a contact, hence the contact list wont be equal to 0.
 Then, you can chose from whatever option is presented to the user.
+Wether is delete the contact created or any of the options listed above.

 # Author